Bambleweeny57/JonZON-X/README.md

   - Updated KiCad symbols and PCB layout to reflect accurate DIP sizing.
 - **Impact**: Improves build reliability and simplifies future revisions.

+### 🔄 Rev 2.0 – Going back to my roots
+- **Issue**: Rev 1.x has some major timing and stability issues, so the project was Archived and a fresh start on v2.0
+- **Fix**: Going back to the simple ways:
+  - Changed decoding logic back to origional ZON X and ZON X-81.
+  - Reverting back to AY-3-8912 as in the origional.
+  - Created new KiCad Schematic and PCB for v2.0 to test out origional logic and miss out the optional A5 and A6.
+  - Make the PCB simple with no flooded ground plains to see if that was making noise and reflections.
+  - Keep cleen short traces with weights set for the appropriate Nets.
+  - Update truth tables to remove A5 and A6.
+  - Remove DIP Switch settings and replace with a single switch for ZON X and ZON X-81 compatibility.
+  - Add solder in edge connector for easier assembly.
+  - Add test header points for discrete debugging without compromising trace lengths.
+- **Impact**: Rev 1.x does not work.
 ---

 ## 📝 Notes